chef-boneyard/partial_search/README.md

 name and IP addresses of the nodes in your infrastructure rather than receiving an array of complete node objects and post-processing them.

+Finally, both the `search` and `partial_search` methods allow you to cache results to avoid repetitive queries for the same search terms.

 Install
 =======